chpollin/InfoVisDHGraz/_tabs/about.md

 The practical character of the event meant that a great many examples, useful sources, and valuable advice were given with regard to the production process of visualisations.
 Due to the great response, we have decided to publish the entire results of the workshop on the following page.
 This includes abstracts of the individual presentations (summary), the analyses of the jury members (feedback), the actual presentations (slides) as well as the numerous source references and interesting examples (resources).
 In this way, we want to make the results of the workshop available retrospectively and in a low-threshold manner and hope that we will thus contribute to establishing visualisations in the humanities.

 The organizers\
-Philipp HOFENEDER\
-Christopher POLLIN\
-Florian Atzenhofer-Baumgartner (Centre for Information Modelling)\
+Philipp HOFENEDER\ (Department of Translation Studies, University of Graz) Christopher POLLIN\ (Centre for Information Modelling, University of Graz) Florian Atzenhofer-Baumgartner (Centre for Information Modelling, University of Graz)\
-Elisabeth Raunig (Centre for Information Modelling)
+Elisabeth Raunig (Centre for Information Modelling, University of Graz)

 ## Program